ViviTurtle/viviturtle.github.io/_posts/2019-08-11-OpenCTF-Music.md

 1F8B080835BE465C0003666C61672E747874004BCB494CAF2ECE2FCD4B298E4FCC4DACCACC4B8F4FC94F2DCE2B89CF2CA9E50200A43E04321F000000
 ```

 Now I'm thinking this might be an actual file and I need to write these bytes into one.
-I asked one of my teamates, @uafio, how to write raw text into a file and he gave me this piece of python code back
+I asked one of my teamates, @uafio, how to write raw text into a file and he gave me this piece of python code back.

 [WriteFile.py]({{site.github.url}}/assets/openctf2019/WriteFile.py)